| Trees | Indices | Help |

 |

-Fills data under mask with average value.
-Simply puts average value of all the
+Fills data under mask with the average value of unmasked data.
+This function calculates the average value of all unmasked pixels in

 Creates mask of data that are above or below